boleque/postgres-for-admin-and-dev/pg_indexes.md

 (4 rows)

--- стоимость запроса только по столбцу last_name составляет 4772.00
+-- The cost of a query only by the last_name column is 4772.00

 otus=# EXPLAIN SELECT first_name, last_name, email FROM employees WHERE last_name = 'Smith';
                            QUERY PLAN